 Lake County Violation of Driver's Lecense Restriction Attorney

 Under Florida law a driver's license can have restrictions placed on it.
 Violating a driver's license restriction can be a criminal offense.
 Restrictions on driver's licenses can take many forms, including requiring a driver to wear corrective glasses or contact lenses or barring younger drivers from driving with passengers at night.
 If you are found to be in violation of license restrictions, you could be facing fines up to $500, you could have your license suspended or revoked, have points assessed to your license and could be sentenced to jail or probation in some cases.
 Some Lake County violation of driver’s license restriction cases are second degree misdemeanors that can result in up to 60 days of jail.
 We don’t expect to see much punishment on Tavares violation of corrective lens restriction cases (A restriction).
 The State Attorney’s office almost always requests jail on Lake County driving on a DUI restriction cases.
 The most common DUI restriction we see is violation of a business purpose only or C restriction.
 We also occasionally see violation of employment purpose or D restriction and violation of a P restriction or interlock device.
-These cases have defenses and attorneys Kelly Johnson and Kevin J. Pitts has the experience to get the best possible outcome in your case.
-Our attorneys are former Florida prosecutor and they understand the difficulties the state faces in these cases.
-If you are arrested or cited for a Tavares, Eustis, Lady Lake, Fruitland Park, Leesburg, Umatilla, Mount Dora, Groveland or Clermont violation of driver’s license restriction contact Lake County DUI Lawyer Kelly Johnson and Kevin J. Pitts for a free consultation.
+These cases have defenses and attorney Kevin J. Pitts has the experience to get the best possible outcome in your case.
+Mr. Pitts is a former Florida prosecutor and he understands the difficulties the state faces in these cases.
+If you are arrested or cited for a Tavares, Eustis, Lady Lake, Fruitland Park, Leesburg, Umatilla, Mount Dora, Groveland or Clermont violation of driver’s license restriction or a Lake County violation of business purpose only license contact Lake County DUI Lawyer Kevin J. Pitts for a free consultation.

 A. Lake County Corrective Lenses